About the Dexcom G6

 About the Dexcom G6:

-- The Dexcom G6 sensors last for 10 days each.
+- Sensor Life: The Dexcom G6 sensors last for 10 days each.
 You will receive three sensors per shipment in your Levels kit, providing you with 30 days worth of wearing time total

-- The Dexcom G6 sensor calculates a glucose value every 5 minutes, and reports that value in real-time through Bluetooth communication to a paired cell phone.
-The cell phone must be within 20 feet of you, and your bluetooth must be turned on to receive data.
+- Data Transmission: The Dexcom G6 sensor calculates a glucose value every 5 minutes and transmits that data via Bluetooth to your mobile device in real-time.
+You'll need to keep the Dexcom G6 app on and open on your phone and within 20 feet of your sensor to receive data.

-- Your CGM transmitter holds 3 hours of data.
+- Sensor Data Storage: Your CGM transmitter holds 3 hours of data.
 If your bluetooth is turned off or you're farther than 20 feet away from your phone for 3+ hours, then you may experience gaps in your glucose data and/or data loss.

-- View safety information for the Dexcom G6 CGM here.
+- Safety: View safety information for the Dexcom G6 CGM here.

-- To see if your device is compatible with the Dexcom G6, click here.
+- Device Compatibility: To see if your device is compatible with the Dexcom G6, click here.

 For more information about CGMs, visit: About Continuous Glucose Monitors